-- Paperwork schedule, personal information, consent forms, etc.; - Domestics toilets, changing rooms, timekeeping, food/drink, etc.; - Medical importance of sharing relevant information (in private if required); - Outline of the BCAB Level 1 Stand Up Paddleboard Instructor Award course programme; - Explain the nature of participation by choice; - Identify resources (eLearning, books, etc.) available for them to look at/use; - Introduce the assessment process (what, when, how, criteria).
+- Paperwork schedule, personal information, consent forms, etc.; - Domestics toilets, changing rooms, timekeeping, food/drink, etc.; - Medical importance of sharing relevant information (in private if required); - Outline of the Paddlesport Instructor course programme; - Explain nature of participation by choice; - Identify resources (eLearning, books, etc.) available for them to look at/use; - Introduce the assessment process (what, when, how, criteria); - Discuss the candidate's choice of craft for certification.